rptomar/deepsensevideoAI-frontend/README.md

 ## Technical Decisions and Trade-offs

+- **User Management:** Implemented user authentication and authorization for a more secure application.

 - **Frontend Framework:**
   - Chose Next.js for its server-side rendering capabilities and built-in routing, which enhances performance and SEO.